-UK event and venue management specialist VMS Live is remodelling its business, moving operations to London, enhancing venue marketing and making new appointments
+UK venue management specialist VMS Live is remodelling its business, moving operations to London, enhancing venue marketing and making new appointments

 Sign up for IQ Index